 Because humans are designed to go along with each other.

-This sort of thing that Alex is expressing is really the same kind of vein as ancient alien stuff, where white people have a complete inability to imagine that non-European cultures of the past were capable of anything without some kind of outside help.
+This sort of thing that Alex is expressing is really the same kind of vein as ancient aliens stuff, where white people have a complete inability to imagine that non-European cultures of the past were capable of anything without some kind of outside help.

-For ancient aliens people, it's using aliens to explain things like the pyramids.
+For ancient aliens, people, it's using aliens to explain things like the pyramids.

-As far back as 2136 BC, the Chinese knew perfectly well about eclipses, and according to History.com, quote, Emperor Chung Kong executed his royal astronomers, Hai and Ho, for failing to predict an eclipse.
+And according to history.com, quote, Emperor Chung Kong executed his royal astronomers, Hai and Ho, for failing to predict an eclipse.

 They had folklore-based explanations for what was happening, but that didn't mean that the people were all terrified of an eclipse in the way that Alex is describing.